University of Qom

-University of Qom (دانشگاه قم) is an Iranian public university located in Qom.

-Following an endorsement by the Council of the Islamic Revolution and under the supervision of the Society of Seminary Teachers of Qom, the University of Qom was founded in 1980 (1358 SH) under the name of High Educational and Legal School of the Seminarians of Qom by Mohammad Beheshti, Mohammad Javad Bahonar and Mehdi Ghazi Khorramabadi.
+The University of Qom (دانشگاه قم) is an Iranian public university in Qom.
+After an endorsement by the Council of the Islamic Revolution and under the supervision of the Society of Seminary Teachers of Qom, the university was founded in 1980 (1358 SH) as the High Educational and Legal School of the Seminarians of Qom by Mohammad Beheshti, Mohammad Javad Bahonar and Mehdi Ghazi Khorramabadi.
 It is an academic center in the field of legal studies.
-In 1985 (1364 SH), following confirmation by the Supreme Council of the Cultural Revolution, the school admitted students from high school graduates, too.
-In 1997 (1376 SH), the university got its current name.
+In 1985 (1364 SH), after confirmation by the Supreme Council of the Cultural Revolution, the school also admitted high-school graduates.
+It received its current name in 1997 (1376 SH).

-The university has an area of 140 ha and consists of 6 faculties, 7 research and technology centers, 10 research groups, 33 academic departments, and 164 academic fields.
-It also has about 10,000 students (in Bachelor, Master, and Ph.D. degrees) and 282 members of academic staff: 12 full professors, 90 associate professors, 160 assistant professors, and 20 instructors.
-Some of them are regarded as national genius figures.
-Most of the university's activities are in the fields of civil engineering, IT and computer engineering, industrial engineering, mechanical engineering and laws.
+The university covers 140 ha and consists of six faculties, seven research and technology centers, 10 research groups, 33 academic departments, and 164 academic fields.
+It has about 10,000 students in bachelor's, master's and Ph.D. programs) and 282 academic-staff members: 12 full professors, 90 associate professors, 160 assistant professors, and 20 instructors.
+Most university activities are in the fields of civil engineering, IT and computer engineering, industrial engineering, mechanical engineering and law.
+The university has a dress code which requires female students to wear a chador.

-This university has its own dress code: female students have to wear Arabic tent which they refer to as "Chador".
-This university is gender segregated.

-Faculties & departments
+Faculties and departments

-Currently, the University of Qom consists of the following faculties and departments:

 Faculty of Engineering

-The Faculty of Engineering was established in 2003 as the first center of engineering fields in Qom Province.

-Currently, this faculty consists of these departments:
+The Faculty of Engineering was established in 2003 as the first center of engineering in Qom province.
+It consists of these departments: